Beyond Forgetting: Machine Unlearning Elicits Controllable Side Behaviors and Capabilities: AI Usage Declaration

 \section{AI Usage Declaration}

 AI tools were used for grammar checking and formatting the tables and figures.
-We hereby declare that, to our best knowledge and belief, the technical contents and implementations were written by the authors.
+AI tools were partially used to support writing the code.
+We hereby declare that, to our best knowledge and belief, the technical contents were written by the authors.